dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

 ## CPSed interpreter

-This kind of perspective can be better illustrated in a CPSed interpreter, since an evaluation context is essentially a continuation:
+The notion of evaluation context can be more explicit and better illustrated in a CPSed interpreter, since an evaluation context is essentially a continuation:

 ```racket
 (define (interp exp)